-Slay the Spire Defect Guide: Builds, Strategies, and Tips
+Slay the Spire Defect Guide

-Slay the Spire Defect
+Slay The Spire Defect

 The Defect Basics